Ferocactus hamatacanthus (Muehlenpf.) Britton & Rose

 Ferocactus hamatacanthus subsp. hamatacanthus, Ferocactus hamatacanthus var. hamatacanthus, Brittonia davisii, Echinocactus gerardii, Echinocactus haematochroanthus, Echinocactus hamatacanthus, Echinocactus longihamatus, Echinocactus uncinatus, Hamatocactus hamatacanthus

-Ferocactus hamatacanthus forms to be solitary, usually a globular to oblong shape and grows up to 2 feet (60 cm).
-It contains 13 ribs normally, but can sometimes be around 17.
-They are strongly tubercled and are up to 1.2 inches (3 cm) high.
-Its aeroles are large and up to 1.2 inches (3 cm) apart.
-There are about 12 radial spines, up to 2.8 inches (7 cm) long and only 4 central spines up to 6 inches (15 cm) long.
-One of the central spines is hooked at its apex as well.
-The flowers are large, up to 3.2 inches (8 cm) in diameter and display a yellow color with an inner scarlet color in some forms.
-It produces a fruit that is oblong, up to 2 inches (5 cm) long, fleshy, edible and a dark brown to drab color.
+Ferocactus hamatacanthus is a cactus that forms globular to oblong stems with usually 13 ribs or sometimes around 17.
+The stems grow up to 2 feet (60 cm) and 1 foot (30 cm) in diameter.
+The ribs are strongly tubercled and are up to 1.2 inches (3 cm) tall.
+The areoles are large and up to 1.2 inches (3 cm) apart.
+There are about 12 up to 2.8 inches (7 cm) long radial spines and only 4 up to 6 inches (15 cm) long central spines per areole.
+One of the central spines is hooked.
+Flowers are yellow with an inner scarlet color in some forms and up to 3.2 inches (8 cm) in diameter.
+Fruits are fleshy, edible, dark brown to drab color, oblong, and up to 2 inches (5 cm) long.

 USDA hardiness zone 6a to 11b: from −10 °F (−23.3 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Choose a planting location that receives direct sun during all or most of the day.
 Because Ferocactus eventually leans into the sun instead of growing precisely upright and because it has extremely sharp thorns, place it where people will not brush into it accidentally.